 The New Jersey Department of Education strongly recommends that all students be given physical examinations periodically for the protection of their health.
 The Bridgewater-Raritan School District recommends these examinations be performed on all students in sixth and tenth grades.

-Pre-kindergarten, kindergarten, and all new entrants into the school system are required to submit proof of a physical examination which has been done within 365 days of registration.
+Pre-kindergarten, kindergarten, and all new entrants into the school system are required to submit proof of a physical examination for registration.
 The physical form must be submitted to the Health Office within thirty days of registration.
 A sport physical satisfies this requirement.